publishpress/PublishPress-Planner/readme.txt

 == Screenshots ==

-1. Editorial Calendar: Using the PublishPress Planner Calendar, you’re able to see when content is planned, and when it is published.
+1. Content Calendar: Using the Content Calendar, you’re able to see when content is planned, and when it is published.
-2. Notifications: PublishPress Planner Notifications keeps you and your team up to date on changes to important content.
-3. Content Overview: The Content Overview screen allows you to drill down and see content organized by status, categories, or users.
+2. Content Overview: The Content Overview screen allows you to drill down and see content organized by status, categories, or users.
-4. Custom Statuses: PublishPress Planner enables you to create custom post statuses such as “In Progress” or “Pending Review”.
+3. Content Board: This is a kanban board for planning your WordPress content.
+The Content Board Screen screen provides one column for each status.
+You can drag-and-drop posts to change their status.
+4. Notifications: PublishPress Planner Notifications keeps you and your team up to date on changes to important content.
+5. Editorial Fields: Editorial Fields enable you to keep track of important requirements for your content.
+This feature allows you to create fields and store information about content items.
-5. Editorial Comments: PublishPress Planner allows you to leave comments under each post you write.
+6. Editorial Comments: PublishPress Planner allows you to leave comments under each post you write.
-6. Reminder Notifications: The PublishPress Planner Pro feature allows you to send notifications either before or after the publishing date for content.
 7. Slack Notifications: This PublishPress Planner Pro feature integrates your notifications with Slack.
+8. Reminder Notifications: The PublishPress Planner Pro feature allows you to send notifications either before or after the publishing date for content.

 == Frequently Asked Questions ==